2311183647-23/givemeamemory/README.md

-# Iseegreenray Blog Module
+# givemeamemory Blog Module

 A high-fidelity blog module built with React, TypeScript, and Tailwind CSS.
-This project emulates the clean, minimalist aesthetic of the "iseegreenray" Wix site with pixel-perfect accuracy.
+This project emulates the clean, minimalist aesthetic of the "givemeamemory" Wix site with pixel-perfect accuracy.

 ## Features